An eye care emergency is defined as medical care for conditions requiring prompt medical attention due to a sudden change in ocular or visual health.

 While some may opt to visit an emergency room for an eye injury, research shows that most emergency room visits for eye emergencies could have been treated by an experienced optometrist.
 Furthermore, going to the hospital for an eye emergency during the coronavirus pandemic isn't the fastest or safest way to treat the problem; the hospitals are already overloaded and you risk catching the virus during your visit.

-Dr. Alan B. Schlussel can offer personalized treatment for a wide range of eye emergencies and other ocular conditions.
+Dr. Veronica and Dr. Alan can offer personalized treatment for a wide range of eye emergencies and other ocular conditions.
 Call Dry Eye Treatment Centers of NY and NJ for further instructions or call the number provided in the voicemail.

 What Is an Eye Emergency?